 The purpose of summative assessment is to evaluate student learning at a particular point in time by comparing it against some standard or benchmark.
-The goal of summative assessment is to evaluate student learning at the end of an instructional unit by comparing it against some standard or benchmark.

 Effective in-school summative assessment enables:

 - School leaders to monitor pupil performance and to identify where interventions may be required, and to work with teachers to ensure maximise progress and attainment - Teachers to evaluate learning and student progress at the end of a unit or period and to review the impact of their own teaching - Pupils to understand how well they have learned and understood a topic or course of work and where there are any gaps in their skills or knowledge. - Parents to stay informed about the achievement, progress and wider outcomes of their child.